chrishoermann/zod-prisma-types/packages/generator/Readme.md

-  createInputTypes                 = false // default is true createModelTypes                 = false // default is true addInputTypeValidation           = false // default is true validateWhereUniqueInput         = true // default is false createOptionalDefaultValuesTypes = true // default is false createRelationValuesTypes        = true // default is false
+  createInputTypes                 = false // default is true createModelTypes                 = false // default is true addInputTypeValidation           = false // default is true addIncludeType                   = false // default is true addSelectType                    = false // default is true validateWhereUniqueInput         = true // default is false createOptionalDefaultValuesTypes = true // default is false createRelationValuesTypes        = true // default is false